stakeme-team/story-validators-race/wave-2/submissions/nodeinfra/submission-general-task-1.md

 # Story Node Setup and Management Script

-This submission provides a comprehensive script for Story node installation, upgrade, and management.
+This submission provides a comprehensive script for Story node installation, upgrade, management, and status checking.

 ## Repository